Some testimonials of students (various languages incl Chinese, German and English)

 Programming in C and Python.
 If you are not “fluent” in these programming languages (both of them!) you will struggle (see the Prerequisites rubric under Curriculum in the menu).
 Fluent for us means you have to be able write proper, working code for complex challenges.
-But you don’t need knowledge in software engineering, object-oriented programming, or the development of large software packages.
-This is not a software engineering degree.
+But you don’t need knowledge in software engineering or the development of large software packages.
+Some basic knowledge of object-oriented programming helps; again, no need for fancy object-oriented programming patterns or advanced meta programming or … This is not a software engineering degree.
 So they don’t harm, but you don’t need them.
 Ah: You also need maths.
 A lot of it!
 Finally, particular specialisation areas recommend that you bring in some particular knowledge already.
 See specialisation rubrics.

 - Do you teach remotely?